threebytesfull/matrix-pi/README.md

 Here's a quick Python test script to drive your board from a Raspberry Pi.

+## Prerequisites

+You need I2C set up on your Raspberry Pi.
+If you haven't done this before, you need to enable the I2C hardware:

+    sudo raspi-config

+Choose `9 Advanced Options`, `A6 I2C`, `Yes`, `Ok`, `Finish`.

+Next, you'll need to install the I2C support for Python:

+    sudo apt-get install python-smbus

+It's possible that you'll need to reboot at this point, but I've not found that necessary on the Raspberry Pi boards I've tried so far.  ## Connections

 ## Connections

 To connect to the I2C bus on the Raspberry Pi, connect directly to the